ARelaxedScholar/a-relaxed-universe/src/site/notes/2. White Holes/References/NPTEL ~ Probability Foundation for Electrical Engineers.md

 At least that was until a group of geniuses in the 20th century unearthed modern measure theory and gave us the [[Borel Sets\|Borel Sets]] and [[Borel-Sigma Algebras\|Borel-Sigma Algebras]].
 These things are the solution to our conundrum.
 Sadly we lose the richness of the sample space and must focus ourselves on a subset of the power set of $\varOmega$ that is *Borel*.
 But we now gain the ability to do probability measures on uncountably infinite sample spaces.
 Yay!

 This where we stop for the 20th of May.
 I am happy.
 Today was a good day.

+## Lecture 8 ~ Generated $\sigma-$algebra and Borel Sets
+At the end of the last lecture Dr. Krishna stated a theorem that for uncountably infinite $\varOmega$, there was no way
 ## References